g-torr/percolation-grn/Readme.md

 pruning-aOC  This folder for a family of synthetic network  a finite fraction of genes are removed, and the  size of the "AND out component" is evauated.
+## Extensions for bipartite graphs in networkx
+This repository relies heavily on networkx.
+Some method for direct bipartite graph generation have been extendend.
+In particular:

+- random graph
+- configurational model

+Moreover in- and out-component are computed for directed graph.
+Go in the `Section-4/lib` to know more